department-of-veterans-affairs/va.gov-team/products/identity-personalization/profile/Research/2022-09-profile-editing-evaluation/research-plan.md

 * Veterans and their families can find a single, authoritative source of information
 * Logged-in users have a personalized experience, with relevant and time-saving features

 ### Veteran Journey
 Our product fits into [Veteran journey](https://github.com/department-of-veterans-affairs/va.gov-team/blob/master/platform/design/va-product-journey-maps/Veteran%20Journey%20Map.pdf) at all stages.
 Veterans have personal information on file with VA from Starting Up and beyond.

 ## Research Goals
-1. Identify the problems users have editing information in their profile.
+1. Learn whether or not our edit-in-place pattern presents major usability problems for people with cognitive disabilities on mobile devices.
 2. Identify any other usability hurdles in profile.

+**Note:** In this study, we’re going to test with a group of Veterans that would be most likely to have challenges with edit in place functionality: people with cognitive disabilities, those who use assistive technology, and those who have limited screen real estate.
+These are the people we are referring to when we say “people” throughout the rest of this document.

 ### Outcome
-* The findings from this research will help our team determine if a “one thing per page” pattern is appropriate for any portions of profile.
+The findings from this research will help our team understand how well our current profile editing pattern supports self-service for managing personal information.
+We’ll use these findings to plan future iterations.
-* We’ll also identify other usability hurdles we can improve for users by iterating on our design.

 ### Research questions
-1. What challenges do users encounter related to in-line editing, especially address information and notification preferences?
+1. What challenges do people encounter related to in-line editing, especially address information and notification preferences?
-2. How easily can users navigate the address validation flow?
+2. How easily can people navigate the address validation flow?
-3. Do users encounter any usability hurdles with updating notification settings?
+3. Do people encounter any usability hurdles with updating notification settings?

 ### Hypothesis
-* People will be able to easily update 1-2 field forms (such as phone number) with in-line editing
+* people will be able to easily update 1-2 field forms (such as phone number) with in-line editing
 * People will encounter usability hurdles with more complex forms/flows such as address validation
 * People will not encounter significant usability hurdles when updating their notification settings
-* People with cognitive disabilities will struggle the most with in-line editing
+* If a people can edit their profile without major challenges, we can be more confident our edit-in-place pattern works well for *all* Veterans.

 ## Method
-We’ll conduct this research through moderated usability testing by having participants log into VA.gov.
+We’ll conduct this research through moderated usability testing by having people log into VA.gov on a mobile device.

 ### Location
 The research will be conducted remotely over Zoom, using Perigean’s account.